GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

     somefunnycall(1,1 + 2,"foo",2)

-Note how other arguments of the function are preserved, and multiple arguments can be substituted at the same time.
+Note how the other arguments of the function are preserved, and multiple arguments can be substituted at the same time.

 Arguments can be substituted in the function declaration itself.
 In that case $a expects ``array<VariablePtr>``::